Welcome to Concordia University Chicago! Thank you for your interest in our master's programs!

 • Objective Statement

-Provide information on your future educational goals and/or objectives and their relationship to pursuing graduate work at Concordia University Chicago.
-This is part of the online application.
+Provide information on your future educational goals and/or objectives and their relationship to pursuing graduate work at CUC.

 • Two letters of recommendation

-Letters should be from individuals able to comment on the applicant's academic proficiency, personal character and competence and effectiveness in professional work.
+Letters should be from individuals able to comment on the applicant's academic proficiency, personal character, competence and effectiveness in professional work.

 • Prerequisite credit